I hated high school.

 I mean, I didn’t actually expect anyone to rush up to me but I didn’t expect total silence either.
 Besides the carefully calculated stares I felt burning through the back of my head when I turned around I was getting, well, nothing.
-I hadn’t run into Jenna and her army of zombie barbies the whole morning which was a good sign but now that I think of it, it felt like the calm before the storm. paranoia or not the whole thing was too easy.
+I hadn’t run into Jenna and her army of zombie barbies the whole morning which was a good sign but now that I think of it, it felt like the calm before the storm.
+Paranoia or not the whole thing was too easy.

 I knew the drama was cooking, I just couldn’t find the pot.

-“real classy Jenna, now my hair is almost as pink as your face, almost.”
+“Real classy Jenna, now my hair is almost as pink as your face, almost.”
 I hold my index finger and thumb inches apart for emphasis.

-she laughs, irritated, “that’s the best you can do? why don’t you crawl back into the coma you came from”
+She laughs, irritated, “that’s the best you can do? why don’t you crawl back into the coma you came from”

-“you can’t crawl back into a coma you dimwit, it takes a lot more than that, but obviously you’re too dumb to know that.
-And yeah, I’d gladly go back into a coma if it meant I didn’t have to see you and your jumbo size eyebrows ever again or better still I’d like to put you in a coma so you know exactly what it takes.”
+“You know, I’d gladly go back into a coma if it meant I didn’t have to see you and your jumbo size eyebrows ever again or better still I’d like to put you in a coma so you know exactly what it takes.”